ShivamBhosale/100DaysOfCode/index.md

 ## Day 84 - Used Car Price Data Analysis
 Performed data analysis and used various visualization techniques to classify different aspects on the dataset.

+## Day 85 - Mumbai Air Quality Data Analysis and Visualization
+Did data analysis on a Mumbai air quality dataset and performed different visualization techniques to understand the dataset better.